-The wind will also be affected by climate change and will have direct and indirect effects on the trophic status^[130] of water resources.
-The direct effects of wind refer to the blowing of algae near the water surface to shores, forming algal blooms and changing environmental conditions.
-The indirect effect relates to the mixing effects created in the water column that enhances the mixture of nutrients and accelerates the release of nutrients from sediments.
+The wind will also be affected by climate change and will have direct and indirect effects on the trophic status^[135] of water resources.
+The direct effects of wind include the blowing of surface algae to shores, forming thick algal mats and changing environmental conditions.
+The indirect effect relates to the mixing effect created in the water column that enhances the mixture of nutrients and accelerates the release of nutrients from sediments.
 Also, as the air temperatures rise, wind mixes the warmer upper layers of water with the colder lower layers, which can speed up solubility, diffusion and transformation of pollutants.
-Changing wind action can also cause inversion^[65] of stratified layers^[125] in water columns to occur more or less frequently, causing oxygen starvation near the water surface.
+Changing wind action can also cause inversion^[68] of stratified layers^[130] in water columns to occur more or less frequently, causing oxygen starvation near the water surface.
 On the other hand, intense and high-speed winds can also restrain the formation of algal blooms by dissipating algal blooms and weakening their aggregation [George, et al., 2007].

-Therefore, poor trophic conditions^[130] in water resources is likely to be exacerbated by climate change and the protection of our invaluable water resources in a changing climate is a big and significant challenge for policymakers today, and deserves considerable attention for the sake of future generations.
+Therefore, poor trophic conditions^[135] in water resources are likely to be exacerbated by climate change; the protection of our invaluable water resources in a changing climate is a big and significant challenge for policymakers today, and deserves considerable attention for the sake of future generations.
 However, three important questions related to eutrophication in a changing climate remain to be addressed, viz.
-(1) Which are the critical climate change factors that affect eutrophication in freshwater^[55] ecosystems the most; (2) How to completely differentiate the impact of climate change from that of anthropogenic activities on eutrophication and feedback mechanism; and (3) What are the best and most feasible adaptation countermeasures for dealing with climate change's effects on eutrophication?
+(1) Which are the critical climate change factors that affect eutrophication in freshwater^[57] ecosystems the most; (2) How to completely differentiate the impact of climate change from that of anthropogenic activities on eutrophication and feedback mechanism; and (3) What are the best and most feasible adaptation countermeasures for dealing with climate change's effects on eutrophication?
 [Nazari-Sharabian, et al., 2018].